 If you operate a ticket system that requires replies to be in a certain format to be accepted back, don’t use it to write to us.
 Make sure all the information you want us to act on is included in a machine-readable text format.
 Our ticket processing does not do OCR.
 Including information you wish us to look at in a screenshot only is going to get you ignored.

 Prepare to explain how you have eliminated your spam problem.
 Without a thorough explanation, we’re going to respond only with “How?”.
-Specifically, don’t tell us you’re running anti-virus or that you have eliminated the hacked accounts or that you have implemented SPF and DKIM or anything like that – we don’t list resources because of security deficiencies or technical shortcomings anyway.
+Specifically, don’t tell us you’re running anti-virus or that you have eliminated the hacked accounts or that you have implemented SPF, DKIM, DMARC, or anything like that – we don’t list resources because of security deficiencies or technical shortcomings anyway.
 And for heaven’s sake, do not claim to be CAN-SPAM compliant, or refer to any other law anywhere that legitimises spamming.
 To us, spam is unsolicited bulk e-mail, and that’s that.
 (We don’t waste our time listing spammers that don’t have a scientific context, however.
 Many other parties are already doing that.)

 Read the response you get.
 Sending more emails pretending you never saw the response we sent you is a great way of making us auto-ignore you.
 It is important that you make sure you are able to receive our responses, because if you don’t…